 Embrace blank space.
 Keep your text minimal.
 Use headers and sub-headers to keep things tidy and organized.
 Take a moment to consider your customer’s experience, and remember that most internet users do not take the time to read all the text on a page.

-We may be capable of reading a thousand page novel, but something changes about the human attention span once it’s working with a screen.
-Stay conscious of this when you design your site, and it will be much easier to get the important information across, and will cut back on the amount of questions you receive in the long run.
+We may be capable of reading a thousand-page novel, but something changes about the human attention span once it’s working with a screen.
+Stay conscious of this when you design your site, and it will be much easier to get the important information across and will cut back on the number of questions you receive in the long run.